Ensembl/ensembl-cdm-docs/src/docs/organism_group.md

  }
 ```

-2. Representation of an `OrganismGroup` showing a breed group for a Cow (note: `is_reference_organism` is not present as the `OrganismGroup` has been accessed directly.):
+2. Representation of an `OrganismGroup` showing a breed group for a Cow (note: `is_reference_organism` is not present as the `OrganismGroup` has been accessed directly):

 ```json
 {